ImmortalMan01/webportal/README.md

 # Web Portal for Healthcare Staff

 This is a simple PHP-based web portal designed for corporate healthcare personnel.
-It now supports user accounts in addition to the basic modules.
+User information is stored in a MySQL database rather than `users.json`.

 - **Shift Management** (`shift.php`)
 - **Trainings** (`training.php`)